-(a) Business model determination and risk profile;
+(a) Business model determination and risk profile

-Further to receipt of regulatory approvals, the shareholders of SABB and Alawwal Bank ("AAB") approved the merger of the two banks at Extraordinary General Meetings held on 15 May 2019.
-The main objectives of the Bank are to provide a complete range of integrated banking products and services to both retail and corporate sectors through a network of 113 branches (2019: 136 branches) in the Kingdom of Saudi Arabia and employing 4,156 staff as at 31 December 2020 (2019: 4,537).
+The main objectives of the Bank are to provide a complete range of banking products and services to both retail and corporate sectors through a network of 109 branches (2021: 108 branches) in the Kingdom of Saudi Arabia and employing 5,341 staff as at 31 December 2022 (2021: 5,287).
 The Bank has no subsidiaries established or operating outside the Kingdom.